 Given that we are an all-volunteer council, we require applicants to have secured a venue and/or location for their project BEFORE submitting an application to us.
 We will not be able to consider your application complete if this requirement is not met.
 We also are unable to assist in the marketing/promotion of an event as we do not have a Facebook page or website.

 We are happy to answer any questions you have leading up to the application deadline.

-There are some changes that were implemented last year:
+There are some changes that were implemented in 2020:

 – Online applications: All applications must be submitted through the online application system.

 – Field Trips: Applicants may still apply for field trips, but must complete the same online application form as all other applications to LCCs.
 Please provide as much detail about where you are going and what your students will learn about.
 Again ONE application per grade per school.
 Also, consider applying to the Big Yellow School Bus grant through Mass Cultural Council directly (one per school/per year – opens 9/20)